 Linux uses the Intel P-state driver, intel_pstate, for modern Intel processors from the Sandy Bridge generation or newer.
 Other processors may default to the acpi-cpufreq driver which reads values from the systems UEFI or BIOS.

-To view the current CPU frequency scaling driver run this command in a terminal:
+To view the current CPU frequency scaling driver, run this command in a terminal:

-To view the current CPU frequency scaling governor run this command in a terminal:
+To view the current CPU frequency scaling governor, run this command in a terminal:

-To change the CPU frequency scaling governor:
+There are 2 ways to change the CPU frequency scaling governor:

 Disable Clear Linux OS enforcement of certain power and performance settings:

 /sys/devices.
 In the example below, the governor is set to performance: